-- The class of feedthroughs span from simple "pushpull" to precision units.

-- Manual, motorized, and pneumatic action.

-- UHV compatible

-- Linear travel ranges from $\frac{1}{2}$ " to 6" - Magnetic coupled translator for over 48" travel - Multi-axis stages
+- The class of feedthroughs span from simple "pushpull" to precision units. - Manual, motorized, and pneumatic action. - · UHV compatible - Linear travel ranges from $\frac{1}{2}$ " to 6". - Magnetic coupled translator for over 48" travel.
+For very long translators, 'dead-end' pumping may be required for some UHV applications. - Multi-axis stages